boyserk84/nateserk_restybread/README.md

 ```

 * `Route` is responsible for validation and routing to an appropriate controller.
-* `Controller` is responsible for gathering all user inputs, construct a strongly type data (model) from it and pass to DAO.
+* `Controller` is responsible for gathering all user inputs, construct a strongly type data (aka Model) from it and pass to DAO.
 * `Model` is responsible for serialize and deserialize data.
 It basically takes care of itself (i.e. update CAS, timestamp and etc).
 * `DAO` is responsible for communicate, translate, and bridge the gap between model and middleware (i.e. check for CAS before update/delete).
-* `Middleware` is basically a low-level operation (i.e. CRUD operations for database).
+* `Middleware` basically handles things directly related to low-level operations (i.e. CRUD operations for database, authentication).
 This should be lean and simple.

 # How to Add a new API Endpoint
 Generally, you will need the followings: